• Skip to primary navigation

 This is the best time of year for kale.
 Lots of young, sweeter leaves to pick.
 Unfortunately, I find that the central stem, which is uber-tough, needs to be removed before cooking - even with the younger leaves.

 I've been playing with a kale tart for months now and got a few versions I liked, but they were all heavy in fat from all the ricotta, parmesan, or goat cheese I was adding.
 I eliminated most of the cheese from the tart filling, added some to the tart shell, and added squash and apples to the filling.
 Great idea, but it didn't quite work.
-I tried adding sausage, like this great one from My Pantry Shelf.
-I loved it, but wanted to go vegetarian with this.
+I tried adding sausage, and although I loved it, I wanted to go vegetarian with this.
 Back to the drawing board.
 And then I landed on this combination that was so good, my husband and I argued over who deserved the last piece more.
 We ultimately split it right down the middle.
 This will be my "go-to" kale tart for a long time to come.

 Cook's Notes